How to Increase Cost-effectiveness

 To rise to this challenge effectively starts from:

 focus: the customers you want more of

 An ideal client profile covers the essential characteristics that your best customers share.
-If your clientele falls into multiple categories, then have an ideal client profile for each.
+If your clientele falls into multiple categories, then identify an ideal client profile for each.

-For each ideal client profile, there is a view of the customer experience – why they consider the company the go-to source for the satisfaction it provides.
+For each ideal client profile, there is a view of the customer experience: why they consider your company the go-to source for a specific form of satisfaction.
 As this becomes clear, remember this axiom of statistical reliability: